 Some insurance companies ignore their own policy language and deny legitimate claims hoping you will just go away.
 Sometimes insurers will purposely delay payment on a legitimate claim by requesting unnecessary and burdensome information.
 The bottom line is that your insurer must promptly pay what it promised it would pay in its policy language and under the law.

-An insurance bad faith lawyer can recover what is owed under your policy, plus damages for the money losses suffered as a result of the bad faith, emotional distress and punitive damages to set an example for other insurers.
+You bought and paid for your home, fire, auto or life policy so it’s there when you need it.
+When your insurance company treats you unfairly you need a nearby bad faith lawyer who has the experience to help you.
+Tim has over 34 years of experience making insurance companies pay legitimate claims.
+He can recover what is owed under your policy, plus damages for money losses suffered as a result of the bad faith, emotional distress, and punitive damages to set an example for other insurers.